microsoft/PartnerResources/_docs/Skilling/Microsoft Security Academy/index.md

 layout: page
 title: Microsoft Security Academy
 description: Microsoft Security Academy
-updated: 2023-07-21
+updated: 2023-07-31
 permalink: /skilling/microsoft-security-academy
 redirect_from:
   - /skilling/microsoft-security-academy/
 showbreadcrumb: true
 ---

-{% include_relative header.md %}

 Welcome to the Microsoft Security Academy, your gateway to comprehensive cybersecurity training and resources.
-Whether you're new to the field or a seasoned professional, the Microsoft Security Academy offers valuable modules and resources designed to enhance and elevate skills.

 Want to help defend the world against threats?
-Cybersecurity is not just an individual effort — it's a shared responsibility.
-[Get started](/PartnerResources/skilling/microsoft-security-academy/start) and take action today to embark on a rewarding journey of becoming a cybersecurity defender.
+Cybersecurity is not just an individual effort — it's a shared responsibility. **[Get started](/PartnerResources/skilling/microsoft-security-academy/start)** and take action today.

-Want to take a deep dive and level up your cybersecurity expertise?
-Stay ahead of evolving threats and protect your organization with continuous learning through our [Modules](/PartnerResources/skilling/microsoft-security-academy/modules).
-Act now to fortify your skills and elevate your cybersecurity expertise to new heights.
+Are you a seasoned professional looking to elevate your cybersecurity skills?
+Stay ahead of evolving threats and protect your organization with continuous learning through our **[Modules](/PartnerResources/skilling/microsoft-security-academy/modules).**

-The Microsoft Security Academy's [Modules](/PartnerResources/skilling/microsoft-security-academy/modules) are organized into five smaller academies and security categories, including [Cloud Security](/PartnerResources/skilling/microsoft-security-academy/cloud-security), [Identity and Access](/PartnerResources/skilling/microsoft-security-academy/identity-access), [Endpoint Security](/PartnerResources/skilling/microsoft-security-academy/endpoint-security), [SIEM + XDR](/PartnerResources/skilling/microsoft-security-academy/siem-xdr), and [Data Security and Governance](/PartnerResources/skilling/microsoft-security-academy/risk-mgmt).
-The resources within each academy are created and delivered by architects across the Global Partner Solutions (GPS) security-aligned team and beyond, who are experts in their respective fields.

-In addition to the modules, the Microsoft Security Academy's (Resources)[/PartnerResources/skilling/microsoft-security-academy/resources] will help support your cybersecurity journey.
-These resources complement the [Modules](/PartnerResources/skilling/microsoft-security-academy/modules) and enable you to explore cybersecurity concepts in greater detail, stay up-to-date with industry developments, and gain practical insights to apply in real-world scenarios.
+In addition to the modules, the Microsoft Security Academy's **[Resources](/PartnerResources/skilling/microsoft-security-academy/resources)** complement the **[Modules](/PartnerResources/skilling/microsoft-security-academy/modules)** and enable you to explore cybersecurity concepts in greater detail, stay up-to-date with developments, and gain practical insights to apply in real-world scenarios.

-Explore our new resources on [Microsoft Security Copilot](/security/microsoft-security-academy/microsoft-security-copilot)!
+**Explore our new resources on [Microsoft Security Copilot](/security/microsoft-security-academy/microsoft-security-copilot) and remain up-to-date with [Microsoft Security news and highlights](https://learn.microsoft.com/en-us/security/engineering/news-and-highlights).**

 ## Organization
 ![MSA Organizational Chart]({{ site.baseurl }}/assets/msa/MSA Organization Chart.png)